Why should I self-publish?

-Amazon: as part of the Kazoo service an Amazon vendor’s account will be set up for you.
-Kazoo will upload your book to Amazon, and you will then be responsible for maintaining the account.
-You will be paid directly by Amazon.
+As part of the Kazoo service an Amazon vendor’s account will be set up for you.
+Kazoo will upload your Kindle and print-on-demand editions to Amazon, and you will then be responsible for maintaining the account through Amazon’s online portal.
+You will be paid directly by Amazon into your bank account.

 There are two rates of royalties paid by Amazon, depending on the price of your book and where it is sold.
 Books priced at $1.99–9.99 receive up to 70% of the retail price; books priced at 0.01c-1.98c and at over $10 receive 35% of the retail price.
 For full details of territories in which the 70% royalty rate is available click here

-Gardners and Bertrams are the largest book wholesalers in the UK.
-There are two main book wholesalers in Ireland – Eason Wholesale and Argosy Books – that sell books to retailers.
+Gardners is the largest book wholesaler in the UK.
+Argosy Books is the main Irish wholesaler.
 You can also sell your book directly to your local bookshop.
 All booksellers will expect to receive a discount of between 40% and 60% off the cover price.
 They will usually only buy stock on a sale-or-return basis.
 You will need to look after all sales, invoicing, delivery and returns yourself.